-Pitted to be a travel industry trend in 2017, the rediscovery of a brand's greatest asset: humanity.
+Pitted as a travel industry trend since 2017, the rediscovery of a brand's greatest asset: humanity.
 Innovative Travel brands looking to differentiate in competitive markets need to empower their staff to forge connections with customers on an authentic level.

 Donald Trump and Michael O'Leary have employed similar strategies to become leaders.
 Will that strategy benefit them in the next challenge?

 “How can we add more value to our customers?” said every exec at one time or another.
 How can a company create an experience for their customers that increases revenue and customer loyalty at the same time?
 It’s a billion dollar question ...